thanks to Joel Iskowitz for illustrating the four above covers

 Enjoy Shaun Farrell's free podiobook reading of The Silk Code...

 Cellphone: The Story of the World's Most Mobile Medium and How It Has Transformed Everything!

-This is my highest profile non-fiction book.
 Cellphone covers everything from books to laptops in exploring the the evolution of media mobility.
-It focuses on the personal impact and social change-- both freeing and limiting-- of the cellphone in every day life.
+It focuses on the personal impact and social change-- both freeing and limiting-- of the smartphone in every day life.

 Sir Arthur C. Clarke called Cellphone "A superb and often amusing account of one of the greatest revolutions in human history, in which we are now living.
 The wristwatch phone of the old science fiction stories is now a reality!
 What more can we expect?
 Direct brain to brain communication?
 Stay tuned...."

 Douglas Rushkoff, writing in TheFeature.com, says Cellphone makes "an excellent case."